dmccabe/gdx-deploy-sample/README.md

 Install Butler: The [gradle-butler-plugin](https://github.com/mini2Dx/gradle-butler-plugin) should handle this automatically, or you can install it manually following the instructions at https://itch.io/docs/butler/installing.html.

+Download JDKs: The JDKs used by Packr to generate the executables need to be downloaded separately.
+You can find Open JDK downloads at https://github.com/alexkasko/openjdk-unofficial-builds.

 In your main build.gradle file, add this under buildscript -> dependencies:

 ```groovy